 The National insurance contributions (NICs) regime is complex and represents a significant 'tax' on employers, employees and the self employed.
 It is very easy not to pay the correct amount of contributions.
-If your business is in the London area we, at Tish Press & Company, can advise you on NICs and help you with any problems.
+If your business is in the Shenfield area we, at Tish Press & Company, can advise you on NICs and help you with any problems.

 National insurance contributions (NICs) are essentially a tax on earned income.
 The NICs regime divides income into different classes: Class 1 contributions are payable on earnings from employment, while the profits of the self-employed are liable to Class 2 and 4 contributions.